tonywalker1/wine-container/README.md

 # wine-container
-OCI Container for Wine or Codeweavers Crossover (uses buildah and podman)
+OCI Container for Wine using Buildah and Podman.